Highland, California: 2010

-The city is split along Boulder Avenue with the higher-income area to the east and lower-income area to the west.
-Demographics such as income levels and housing density are also split evenly by the geographic divider of Boulder Avenue.
-Much of western Highland is significantly older and mirrors San Bernardino, while significant development of eastern Highland did not officially begin until the early 1990s and are consistent of higher-end, upper-middle class suburban developments reminiscent Rancho Cucamonga and Eastvale, California while toting single family homes that boast architecture mirroring that of Orange County, CA.

-This surge in housing duly creates an unofficial financial and geographical divide between residents with East Highlands' newly formed residential neighborhoods stretching out some 5-6 miles to formulate the suburban neighborhoods collectively defining "East Highlands Ranch"; traveling parallel its southern "sister sister" of Redlands, CA curtailing within the undeveloped orange groves resting just outside of Mentone and Yucaipa, California.

 Climate

 Education

 Highland is served by two public school districts: Redlands Unified and San Bernardino Unified School Districts (the boundaries are generally defined by City Creek; residents east of City Creek are in the Redlands Unified School District while those west of City Creek are served by San Bernardino City Unified School District).

 Highland is home to a library and environmental learning center.
 The Highland Sam J. Racadio Library and Environmental Learning Center is a gold-rated LEED building.
 It holds thousands of books, CDs, DVDs, and other items.
 It offers free computer access and Wi-fi.
 It has a rooftop garden and is home to animals, amphibians, and reptiles from around the globe.

 Local colleges and universities include: Loma Linda University, University of Redlands, California State University's San Bernardino campus, and the two-campus San Bernardino Community College District (which includes Crafton Hills College in Yucaipa and San Bernardino Valley College).